 With the EU Settlement Scheme now open to all eligible EEA nationals and family members, many UK employers remain uncertain about what this means for their employees and their HR compliance, policies and processes.

-Many employers remain uncertain about their next steps, concerned about the risk of workplace discrimination or Home Office penalties should they err in their duties.
+We hear concerns about how to best support EEA workers through the new rules and about the potential risks of workplace discrimination or Home Office penalties should an employer err in their compliance duties.